HEPTACOM/heptaconnect-docs/docs/playground/003-command-line.md

 ## Environments

 Your commandline entrypoint depends on the environment you chose before.
-See below the binaries to try out:
+See below the executables to try out:

 * Shopware 6 `shopware-platform/bin/shopware`